 - Alfred Habdank Skarbek Korzybski

-More recently Tristesse has begun to work with the same Penrose shapes that she collaged and reimagined as separate paneled colour-fields.
-Tristesse custom made wood panels in these exact geometries and started using the relationship between the shapes to create the illusion of three dimensionalities.
-These are painted acrylic works that are a celebration of colour and form allowing the audience to interact with the work by assembling the pieces in any way they desire.
+Tiles - More recently Tristesse has begun to work with the shapes as separate paneled color-fields, using the relationship between the shapes to create the illusion of three dimensionalities.
+These are painted acrylic works that are a celebration of color and form allowing the audience to interact with the work by assembling the pieces in any way they desire.

 For more information or to arrange a studio visit, please contact Tristesse at email@example.com.